I am not happy. This leaves those us Granville residents without any voice at all in the NSW Labor Shadow cabinet. It is a big blow.

 And I don't know what Clyde is hiding, but security is out of control!
 This place is protected by a flying jeep driven by a ghost child!

 And I don't know what they dump in this body of water, but it's called Duck River and I didn't see a single duck.
 It's very suspicious.

 Still, you can get all your cement needs met in Clyde, so it's not all bad.

 But the strangest thing I noticed about Clyde was that, while in Granville the berries on our trees are red or sometimes green, here the berries were purple.

 This was very unnerving.
-Of everything I saw, it was these strange berry colours that made me realise something was not right.
+It was the strange berry colours that convinced me something was not right.

-I had to get out of there and I moved quickly, not raising me head to notice what I can only assume were an increasingly bizarre array of colours, like brink pink or off-white with magenta spots.
+I had to get out, I moved quickly, not raising me head to notice what I can only assume were an increasingly bizarre array of colours, like brink pink or off-white with magenta spots.

-Finally, I made it onto Granville land and headed straight to safety.
+Finally, I made it back onto Granville land and headed straight to safety.

 At the end of the day, whatever problems Granville faces, I think I am far better here, where it is relatively safe.
 Plus it turns ot the Granville elctorate takes in a large chunk of Clyde anyway.